milesnature/html-notes/README.md

 * No database.
 Uses plain text files.
 * Lightening fast load times.
 * Search is instantaneous because all the data is on a single page.
 * Keep all your notes in one place.
-Prevent the spread / duplication of files across devices, applications, and directories.
+Prevent the spread/duplication of files across devices, applications, and directories.
 * Edit notes directly in the browser or in your favorite text editor.
 * Designed for mobile.
 * Keyboard accessible with tabbed navigation.